How to start a bookkeeping business from home?

-Understanding why you want to be a bookkeeper and why you want to work with small business is essential.
-This will form the foundation of your business model.
+Understanding why you want to work as a bookkeeper and with small businesses is critical.
+Your business model will be built on this foundation.
 Ask yourself:

-- What solutions am I going to provide?
+- What solutions do I intend to offer?

-- How am I going to deliver these solutions?
+- What method will I use to distribute these solutions?

-Consider your end goal: are you building a business to sell on?
-How many employees do you want?
-Do you want your business to go global?
+Consider your end goal: are you constructing a company to sell?
+How many staff are you looking for?
+Do you wish to expand your company internationally?

-Knowing where you eventually want to end up is helpful when you begin planning.
-It will guide how you do business, whether you want to hire anyone, what kind of clients you want to take on, and how hard you’ll chase new business.
+When you start planning, knowing where you want to end up is helpful.
+It will determine how you conduct business, whether you recruit anyone, the types of clients you accept, and how aggressively you pursue new business.

-It’s also helpful to develop a contingency plan in case you’re unable to work for a period of time.
-Whether this is due to illness or a family matter, it’s incredibly helpful for your brand if you’re able to offer your clients a suitable alternative is extremely beneficial to your brand.
+Develop a contingency plan in case you are unable to work for an extended length of time.
+Whether it’s due to illness or a family emergency, being able to provide a suitable alternative is extremely beneficial to your brand.

 The PII is “a consumer protection measure,” according to the Tax Practitioners Board website.
-It will compensate clients if they suffer any losses due to an “act, error, or omission as a result of the BAS services” provided by a BAS agent.
-It also pays the costs of defending a legal case a client makes against you and your business.
+It will compensate clients if they suffer losses as a result of a BAS agent’s “act, error, or omission as a result of the BAS services.”
+It also covers the costs of defending you and your company in a legal dispute brought by a client.

 Getting set up

-There is two software you’ll need as a bookkeeper.
-The first one is an online accounting software.
-This will allow you to look at accounts at the same time as your client, so you can talk over the phone and reduce the number of meetings you have.
-The software also allows automatic data entry, bank reconciliation, and payroll are all possible with the software.
+As a bookkeeper, you’ll need two types of software.
+The first is a web-based accounting program.
+This will allow you to look at accounts at the same time as your client, allowing you to converse on the phone and cut down on meetings.
+Automatic data entry, bank reconciliation, and payroll are all possible with the software.
 Practice management software is the second piece of software.
-This will help you organize your workflows and get your business in order.
+This will help you organize your workflows and get your business back on track.

-You should also consider practice management software.
-These tools enable you to manage workflows and get your business in order.
-They come free with some accounting software and are getting smarter all the time.
+Practice management software should also be considered.
+These tools help you manage workflows and organize your business.
+They are included with some accounting software and are becoming increasingly intelligent.

-Shop around for your software, and don’t just look for in-product features.
-If the provider has a partner program, it will help you grow your business.
+Don’t just seek for in-product features when looking for software.
+If the provider has a partner program, it will assist you in expanding your company.

 Accounting software, Addons & Integrations for starting your bookkeeping business

-It’s also a good idea to automate the running of your own business with Practice Management software to help you run your own firm.
-This program will make providing written quotations to clients faster and easier to provide written quotes to clients, enable them to accept the quote electronically and then set up automatic payments.
-These steps alone will make running your business streamlined and less stressful – particularly chasing up payment for your services.
+It’s also a good idea to use Practice Management software to help you run your own firm.
+This program will make providing written quotations to clients faster and easier, as well as allowing them to accept the quote electronically and set up automated payments.
+These measures alone will make running your business more efficient and stress-free, especially when it comes to collecting payment for your services.

 MYOB AccountRight, MYOB Essentials & Xero

-Many existing businesses use MYOB, so it’s always a good idea to have this software knowledge to help established businesses with their bookkeeping needs.
+Because MYOB is used by many existing businesses, it’s always a good idea to have these software skills to assist them with their bookkeeping needs.

-MYOB developed a new cloud accounting program called MYOB Essentials which is great for smaller businesses or those who choose to stay with MYOB but want the flexibility of being in the cloud so they can do their accounting from anywhere.
-Many businesses choose cloud accounting programs like Xero because you can use them from anywhere, they’re automatically backed up and you can have multiple people working on the file at the same time.
+MYOB has released MYOB Essentials, a new cloud accounting program that is ideal for small businesses or those who want to stick with MYOB but want the flexibility of being able to complete their accounting from anywhere.
+Many organizations prefer cloud accounting tools like Xero because they can be accessed from anywhere, are automatically backed up, and can be shared among numerous employees.

 Intuit QuickBooks Online